kephas-software/kephas/src/Kephas.Abstractions/README.md

 * the `AmbientServices` constructor invokes by default this method to register the default services.
 * the initializers are invoked only upon assembly load, not before.

+### Initializers
+* `ThreadContextAssemblyInitializer` adds support for restoring the culture in the thread when returning from async methods.

 ## Other resources

 * [Kephas.Logging](https://www.nuget.org/packages/Kephas.Logging)